-This module is accessible via the button
+This module is accessible via the button In the top row of the interface.

 It will allow you to manage the parameters of your web interface.

 Depending on your selection of options, you will be able to save time and browse more easily.